 Sona is our research participation system that allows you to participate in different studies conducted by researchers at the Department of Cognitive Science at Central European University.
 After registration, you will be able to view the available studies and choose which one you want to sign up for.
-Offline studies are located in our lab facilities in Vienna and in Budapest.
+Offline studies are located in our lab facilities.

-We compensate our participants with 10-20 EUR/hour in Vienna and 1500-5000 HUF/hour in Budapest.
-Participants in Vienna are paid via bank transfer while participants in Budapest are paid by universal Edenred vouchers.
+We compensate our participants with 10-20 EUR/hour; participants are paid via bank transfer.
 Before you sign up for a study you can always check how long the study takes and how high the compensation will be.

 We take safety measures very seriously, every equipment is disinfected between experiments and we follow every regulation of the Federal Ministry of Health.
-Participants in Vienna are required to show a negative covid test (only PCR, no older than 48 hours) or that they are double vaccinated at the reception of the building.
-Participants are also required to wear a facemask and to keep 1.5 m distance while in the lab.
+Participants are required to show a negative covid test (only PCR, no older than 48 hours) or that they are fully vaccinated at the reception of the building.
+Participants are also required to wear a facemask and to keep distance while in the lab.

 Language requirements are listed on each studies’ own page in Sona.
 If at least basic English is required, then you have to be able to understand written instructions in English and you should be able to communicate with the researcher and answer simple questions (spoken and written).
 If a study requires at least conversational English, then you need to be able to speak and write fluently and clearly in English.